queer/utt/README.md

 Similarly, utt's mapping functionality relies on the GraalVM Polyglot API, which has a high (~500ms) startup time.

+While [pandoc](https://pandoc.org/) focuses more on converting between human formats like markdown and HTML, utt is more focused on converting between data formats understood by computers.

 ## Examples

 ### Convert from JSON to YAML